Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. A Crisis of Faith:
-- The chapter opens with Melisandre, the Red Priestess, grappling with a crisis of faith and questioning the accuracy of her visions.
+- The story continues with Melisandre, the Red Priestess, grappling with a crisis of faith and questioning the accuracy of her visions.
 - She reflects on her past actions, the sacrifices she has made, and the weight of her responsibilities as a servant of R'hllor.
 2. Journey to Volantis:
 - Melisandre embarks on a journey to the city of Volantis, the heart of the Red Temple, to seek the aid of the Fiery Hand, an army of devout followers of R'hllor.